yatesco/go-go-go/README.md

 - Rework is the killer so avoid at all costs.
 Rework comes from not understanding reality sufficiently so prototype, whiteboard, collaborate, discuss as much as possible before committing to production code.
 Rework from "bad code" is typically not an issue.
 Rework from "ah, now I see it I understand" is significant, so get to "now I see it" as quickly as possible.
 - Code **are** comments.
 Comments describing what the code _does_ are a smell.
 Comments describing _why_ the code works the way it does are often necessary and valuable.
-- CQRS (Command Query Reposibility Seperation/Segregation).
+- CQRS (Command Query Responsibility Separation/Segregation).
 This is an incredibly powerful paradigm where each need is addressed by a separate "stack".
-That stack is typically fed from a single authoratitive event stream and can use whatever tools (denormalised databases, custom model, caches etc.) it needs. **Strongly** recommend where needed.
+That stack is typically fed from a single authoritative event stream and can use whatever tools (denormalised databases, custom model, caches etc.) it needs. **Strongly** recommend where needed.
-- Event Logs are an incredibly architecural and/or design tool, and I generally prefer them unless there is a reason not to (they aren't without cost), but I'm going to put it to one side now.
+- Event Logs are an incredibly architectural and/or design tool, and I generally prefer them unless there is a reason not to (they aren't without cost), but I'm going to put it to one side now.
 - Coding paradigm.
 Golang is the preferred stack which is more procedural than FP and doesn't support discriminated unions or monads.
 - Internationalisation.
 I typically default to doing this on the backend because it is necessary for automated reports and emails for example.
+- Co-ordinated transactions (Two Phase Commit).
+The service that actually _applies_ the allocations will almost certainly be expected to co-ordinate across multiple transactional boundaries.
+That is most definitely out of scope for this.

 # The Work!